 mf (dropping the hose, the better to give the attention that must be paid to this valiant neighbor): How was your shift?

 DLNH: (possibly older than mf, or maybe younger but prematurely aged, possibly even by what he has just experienced) Not good.
 Not good at all, actually.

 mf (connecting with the all-purpose emergency empath vibe that anyone with common courtesy taps when meeting someone in the throes of grief or trauma): I’m concerned to hear you say that.

 DLNH: Let’s hope it gets better.
 Meanwhile, I’m so glad to see you.

 mf: I’m glad to see you too.

-Just in that flicker, as the nursing attendant continues on to his car walking, it does seem, a bit more upright, the mf feels what a good decision he made to be in the front of his house, rather than in the back, where the attendant could not possibly have seen his Mets hoodie, which must have been what the neighbor was so glad to see.
+Just in that flicker, as the nursing attendant continues on to his car walking, it does seem, a bit more upright, the mf feels what a good decision he made to be in the front of his house, rather than in the back, where the attendant could not possibly have seen his Mets hoodie.

-The broccoli-planting proceeds, with the mf transplanting several rugged to straggly-but-we’ll see seedlings as well as casting many but not all of his 50 black round ballpoint pen tip sized seeds of broccoli rabe.
+The broccoli-planting proceeds, with the mf casting many but not all of his 50 black round ballpoint pen tip sized seeds of broccoli rabe and transplanting several rugged to straggly-but-we’ll see seedlings.